betterscientificsoftware/bssw.io/Articles/Blog/2026-09-ux-methods-research-software-lifecycle.md

 - **Heuristic evaluation:** A template for assessing your software against design heuristics, suitable for both CLI and GUI tools, developed by contributions from the STRUDEL, PESO, and CASS projects: https://github.com/cass-community/heuristics-for-scisoft
 - For a broader starting point, the STRUDEL project's "Ten Principles for Creating Usable Software for Science" explains what makes scientific software different and how to approach its usability: [https://escholarship.org/content/qt0w5547jv/qt0w5547jv_noSplash_fb5d052988314657a264f28acb6ffc95.pdf](https://escholarship.org/content/qt0w5547jv/qt0w5547jv_noSplash_fb5d052988314657a264f28acb6ffc95.pdf)

+## About the Authors

+**Md Hasan Shahriar Simanto**

+Senior UX Researcher at MathWorks, where he conducts user research for MATLAB, a scientific computing platform used by engineers and scientists.
+Since 2018, his work has focused on human-centered research and usability across scientific software, cloud infrastructure, cybersecurity, and enterprise systems, with current work centered on the usability of AI-assisted technical workflows.
+He is an active member of the US-RSE UX Working Group.
+Reach him at hsimanto@mathworks.com.

+**Rajshree Deshmukh**

+User Experience Designer at Lawrence Berkeley National Laboratory's Scientific Data Division, where she designs intuitive software products and contributes to projects including NERSC, STRUDEL, and the Orphaned Wells project.
+She has over nine years of industry experience at Reuters, IBM, and Nutanix, and holds a Master's in Information Design from the National Institute of Design, India.
+Reach her at rajshreed@lbl.gov.
 <!---
 Publish: No
 Track: Deep Dive